Disclosure: This article may contain affiliate links. If you decide to make a purchase, I'll make a small commission at no extra cost to you.

 "Breath": 4

-variables: Part 2
+: Part 2

-Variables can also be defined or redefined in the sequence section as well.
+section as well.
 Here I am assigning the final values, and using those values to preform the Inovelli Math.

 1